This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 Why you will love this ham and white bean soup recipe!

 • Hearty: This instant pot recipe won’t leave you wanting more.
-High in protein and fiber, it makes for a great main meal.
+It’s filling and it makes for a great main meal.

 • Great for a crowd: This recipe is perfect for a crowd or a large gathering.
 And it can be easily doubled.